Skip to main content

 • A general partnership;

-• A limited partnership; or
+• A limited partnership (LP); or

-• A limited liability partnership.
+• A limited liability partnership (LLP).

 Each type of partnership has certain requirements.
 You can think of them as sub-requirements or additional things that go beyond the simple definition of partnership.

+In a general partnership, all partners share profits and losses and have unlimited liability for business debts and obligations.
 A partnership differs from a sole proprietorship mainly because the number of owners is different.
-As discussed a partnership needs at least two co-owners, however, a sole proprietorship is a legal entity that only needs a single owner.
+As discussed, a partnership needs at least two co-owners.
+However, a sole proprietorship only needs a single owner.
+A partnership also differs from a joint venture, as a joint venture is typically an informal partnership for a certain period of time.

 Partners Share in Profits, Losses, and Liability

-The telltale sign of a partnership is the share of partnership profits and losses.
+The telltale sign of a partnership is the sharing of partnership profits and losses.
 It is such an important trait of a partnership, that even if the business partners do not intend to start a partnership, the partnership may be implied.
 This can happen when the partners share in profits and losses.

 For example, if you and a friend worked together in a pet grooming business and you made a $10,000 profit each month, and each of you took home $5,000 of the profit, you and your friend have a partnership even if you did not intend to make one.